-Keith Greenfield has had the privilege to work with thousands of kids as a director, coach, mentor and teacher.
-Brave Arts was founded by Keith and his wife Tina along with Jeff and Christine Serowik of Pro Amibitions summer camps eleven years ago.
-The Greenfields saw the opportunity for a summer program designed to teach and foster growth in the performing arts - particularly musical theatre - minus the pressure of auditions, casting and rehearsals.
+Keith Greenfield has had the privilege to work with thousands of kids as a director, coach, mentor, and teacher.
+Brave Arts was founded by Keith and his wife Tina along with Jeff and Christine Serowik of Pro Ambitions summer camps eleven years ago.
+The Greenfields saw the opportunity for a summer program designed to teach and foster growth in the performing arts - particularly musical theatre - minus the pressure of auditions, casting, and rehearsals.
 Brave Arts is the chance for every kid to get their chance to shine.
 Confidence is built from breaking through personal barriers and supporting our peers through their challenges, as we foster support for each of them.
-Brave Arts is committed to "confidence...one kid a time" through on stage time and off stage time dedicated to community building.
+Brave Arts is committed to "confidence...one kid at a time" through on-stage time and off-stage time dedicated to community building.